bartflor/social-lending-app/README.md

 ### Interface details
 Application provides REST interface for communication. `interfaces.rest` package contains all controllers and DTOs with mapping methods.
-To check interface details, see swagger with application endpoints: https://solid-lendig-platform.kale-team.sit.fintechchallenge.pl/swagger-ui/
+To check interface details, see swagger with application endpoints.
 ## Tests structure and naming convention  <a name="Tests"></a>
 Test name suffixes depends on a test category:
 * `*UT` - unit tests